-In cats, adult worms can develop, but they cannot reproduce; they take about 9 months to mature, and they tend to live only a year or two.
+In cats, adult worms can develop, but cannot reproduce; they take about 9 months to mature and tend to live only a year or two.
 However, adult heartworms are about a foot long, so it only takes 1 or 2 to fill up a cat's tiny heart and cause serious problems.

 Treatment of a mature heartworm infection can be very dangerous.
-When the arsenic-based drug is given to an infected dog, the massive die-off of the worms can cause severe inflammation and even respiratory failure.
-Not all dogs survive treatment.
-Clearly, prevention is the best option!
+When the arsenic-based drug is given to an infected dog, the massive die-off of the worms may cause severe inflammation and even respiratory failure.
+Not all dogs survive this process.
+Accordingly, prevention is the best option!

-Except for a the warmest parts of the U.S. (mainly in the southeast), heartworms are a completely seasonal problem.
-There is no reason to give heartworm medicine to most pets year-round (except to make money for those who make and sell it!).
+Except for the warmest parts of the U.S. (mainly in the southeast), heartworms are completely seasonal.

 It should be obvious that during seasons where there are no mosquitoes, there is no risk of heartworm.
 Evidently that little fact escaped the attention of the veterinarian who prescribed heartworm protection—in December–for a puppy living high in the Colorado mountains.
 At that altitude, temperatures are never warm enough for heartworms!